RWS/dxa-content-management/README.md

 All releases (including pre-releases and hotfix releases) are tagged.

-Note that development sources (on `develop` branch) have dependencies on SNAPSHOT versions of the DXA artifacts, which are available here: https://oss.sonatype.org/content/repositories/snapshots/com/sdl/dxa/

 If you wish to submit a Pull Request, it should normally be submitted on the `develop` branch, so it can be incorporated in the upcoming release.

 Fixes for really severe/urgent issues (which qualify as hotfixes) should be submitted as Pull Request on the appropriate release branch.